-The data set was collected from a completed randomised, double-blind, placebo-controlled study in university of Magdeburg (Magdeburg, Germany), which was designed to investigate the biological effects of ketamine (more details in the registered clinical trial at the European Union Drug Regulating Authorities Clinical Trials (No. 2010-023414-31).
+The data set was collected from a completed randomized, double-blind, placebo-controlled study at the University of Magdeburg (Magdeburg, Germany), which was designed to investigate the biological effects of ketamine (more details in the registered clinical trial at the European Union Drug Regulating Authorities Clinical Trials (No. 2010-023414-31)).
 The study design has been reported in our previous studies \cite{data1,data3}.
-In a brief, three measurements at baseline, 1h and 24h post-infusion were collected in each participant.
-Following baseline fMRI scan, each participant were randomised by age and sex to a 40 min continuous infusion of either (R,S)-ketamine (0.5 mg$/$kg) or 0.9$\%$ saline via an infusion pump outside the MRI scanner.
-The second MR scan was started at 1h post-infusion and the resting state fMRI scan was performed approximated around 100 min post-infusion.
-The third fMRI scan were acquired 24h after their associated baseline measurements.
-During ketamine administration, participants may experience transient dissociation and hallucination, as well as increased heart beats and blood pressure.
-It is well-know that the half-life time of ketamine is around 80 mins.
-Here, the proposed framework was applied to investigate the dynamics of brain states and the mechanic operator of the evolution from baseline to reconfiguration and normalization in the end in this study.
+In brief, three measurements, namely, at baseline and at 1 h and 24 h post-infusion, were collected for each participant.
+Following the baseline fMRI scan, each participant was randomized by age and sex to a 40 min continuous infusion of either (R,S)-ketamine (0.5 mg$/$kg) or 0.9$\%$ saline via an infusion pump outside the MRI scanner.
+The second MR scan was started at 1 h post-infusion, and the resting-state fMRI scan was performed approximately 100 min post-infusion.
+The third fMRI scan was acquired 24 h after their associated baseline measurements.
+During ketamine administration, participants may experience transient dissociation and hallucination, as well as increased heartrate and blood pressure.
+The half-life of ketamine is approximately 80 min.
+Here, the proposed framework was applied to investigate the dynamics of brain states and the mechanical operator of the evolution from baseline to reconfiguration and normalization at the end of this study.

-A group of 80 healthy volunteers (33 female, mean age $\pm$ SD: 25.9 $\pm$ 5.3 years) was recruited and screened by the mini-international neuropsychiatric interview (MINI, German Version 5.0.0), physical and ophthalmic examination, blood laboratory tests, and electrocardiography in Magdeburg, Germany.
-All participants were in good physical health and no pregnancy, left-handedness, and any MRI-incompatible devices.
-Current or former history of substance use disorder was excluded and a drug screening was performed.
+A group of 80 healthy volunteers (33 female, mean age $\pm$ SD: 25.9 $\pm$ 5.3 years) was recruited and screened by mini-international neuropsychiatric interviews (MINI, German Version 5.0.0), physical and ophthalmic examinations, blood laboratory tests, and electrocardiography in Magdeburg, Germany.
+All participants were in good physical health and had no pregnancy, left-handedness, or any MRI-incompatible devices.
+A current or former history of substance use disorder was excluded, and drug screening was performed.
 The study was approved by the Institutional Review Board of the Otto-von-Guericke-University Magdeburg, Germany.
 All subjects gave written informed consent and received financial reimbursement.

-\item {\textsf {MRI scan and Resting-State Functional Connectivity calculation } }
+\item {\textsf {MRI scan and resting-state functional connectivity calculation } }